Asymptotic structure. III. Excluding a fat tree: Revolution

+Suppose that there is a palace $A$ of $\mac T$ that does not belong to $\mac G$, that either includes or is disjoint from every member of $\mac G$.
+Let $\mac G'$ be obtained from $\mac G$ by removing all members of $\mac G$ that are included in $A$, and adding $A$ itself.
+If $\mac G'$ is another government for $\mac T$, we say it is obtained from $\mac G$ by a {\em revolution}.
+Let us try to assemble the ingredients for a revolution.

-Again, let $G$ be a graph that does not contain $H_\ell$ as a $c$-superfat minor.
-Let $\mathcal{T}$ be an optimal $k$th-century realm in a graph $G$, with a tie-breaker $\Lambda$, and let $\mac G$ be a government for $\mac T$.
-We say that a set $C$ of rebels is a {\em cabal} if: \begin{itemize} \item $C$ is in communication, and organized; \item some (at most two) forts in $C$ are designated as ``leaders''; and some (at most three) networks included in $C$ are designated as ``leading networks''; \item every element of $C$ that is $C$-peripheral is either a leader or belongs to a leading network; \item if $X\in C$ talks to some rebel not in $C$, then either $X$ is a leader, or $X$ belongs to a leading network; \item for some $j\in \{k+1\LL \ell-1\}$ there are three provinces $A_1,A_2,A_3\in \mac G$ of type $j$, such that for $1\le i\le 3$, some member of $C$ talks to $F(A_i)$; and \item either $|C|=1$, or $C$ is a network, or for each $j\in \{k+1\LL \ell-1\}$ there are at most four provinces $A\in \mac G$ of type $j$ such that some member of $C$ talks to $F(A)$. \end{itemize}
+We say a set $C$ of rebels is {\em $\mac G$-village-closed} if the set of houses in $C$ is a union of $\mac G$-villages; in other words, if no rebel house outside of $C$ $\mac G$-adjoins a rebel house in $C$.
+A set $C$ of rebels is a {\em cabal} if: \begin{itemize} \item $C$ is $\mac G$-adjoin-connected and $\mac G$-village-closed; \item zero, one or two forts in $C$ are designated as ``leader forts''; and zero, one, two or three $\mac G$-villages included in $C$ are designated as ``leader $\mac G$-villages''; \item every $C$-peripheral fort is a leader fort, and every $C$-peripheral $C$-village is a leader $\mac G$-village; \item if $X\in C$ $\mac G$-adjoins some rebel not in $C$, then either $X$ is a leader fort, or $X$ belongs to a leader $\mac G$-village; \item for some $j\in \{k+1\LL \ell-1\}$ there are three palaces $A_1,A_2,A_3\in \mac G$ of rank $j$, such that for $1\le i\le 3$, some member of $C$ $\mac G$-adjoins $A_i$; and \item either $|C|=1$, or $C$ is a $\mac G$-village, or for each $j'\in \{k+1\LL \ell-1\}$ there are at most four palaces $A\in \mac G$ of rank $j'$ such that some member of $C$ $\mac G$-adjoins $A$. \end{itemize} We will show that if we can find a cabal, we can use it to make a revolution by fusing together some three palaces of $\mac G$ of the same rank to make a new palace of rank one bigger.
+The next result is used to control the quasi-bound of the new palace.